checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 - `cli`: Defaults for CLI commands.
   - `runLocation`: The default run location when running `npx checkly test` and `npx checkly trigger`.
   - `privateRunLocation`: The default private run location when running `npx checkly test` and `npx checkly trigger`.
   - `retries`: The number of times to retry a failing check run when running `npx checkly test` and `npx checkly trigger`.
+0 by default and maximum 3.

 ## `Check`